Yes, the lumber shortage is real

 “The data we create and develop involve hardwoods and forces that influence business for hardwoods,” said Johnson.
 “All of that said, I do know there are shortages of softwood lumber, just as I know there are shortages of essentially all commodities.
 Part of this stems from the pandemic, but there were market forces preceding the pandemic that set back both hardwood and softwood lumber production capacity utilization and even production capacity.”

 Raynor-Williams says the shortage is affecting multiple industries, including home improvement and homebuilding.
-Since April 2020, the NAHB says the surge in lumber prices has added nearly $36,000 to the average price of a new single-family home.
+Since April 2020, Gerald Howard, the chief executive officer of the NAHB, tells VERIFY the surge in lumber prices has added nearly $36,000 to the average price of building a new single-family home.

-“It goes all the way to the person that you live next door to all the way up to the people building skyscrapers and housing developments, apartment complexes, grocery stores, shopping centers, and then that starts to affect the bottom lines of those companies [and] that affects the home builders’ bottom lines,” said Raynor-Williams.
+“What that means is for people at the high end of the market, the builders will put an escalator clause in the contract.
+In other words, saying, ‘I think your lumber is going to cost this, but it could cost that,’ and the higher end of the market, people can simply say ‘yes’ or ‘no.’ At the lower end of the market, it prices a lot of first-time homebuyers [and] first-generation buyers out of the market.
+So builders are not pre-selling housing anymore because they don't know when they're going to be able to make it work financially,” said Howard.
+“Builders are, in some instances, if they're building a spec house, they'll lay the foundation and then just not frame the house because they don't want to pay the prices for the lumber right now, in essence, they're using everything they can creative to address the problem.
+But in the end, as long as prices stay this high, the consumers are going to end up bearing the brunt of it.”

 When asked about the TikTok videos claiming that the lumber shortage is fake and to boost profits for the lumber industry, Raynor-Williams says, “Just because you can see the lumber does not mean that there is not a shortage.”